ppprs/the_rules/rules.md

 ### 2.7 | Motors

 All motors must be electrically powered.
 All power supplies must range from 12-36 volts RMS maximum input to the motors.
 Before each race, track officials will test the voltage to the motor of each vehicle.
+#### 2.7.1 Fuses
+No vehicle may have a total peak power consumption of greater than 1440 watts.
+The following current-limiting fuses will be issued for the following voltages:

+* 36v = 40A Fuse
+* 28.8v = 50A Fuse
+* 24v = 60A Fuse
+* 12v = 120A Fuse

+If for whatever reason your machine operates on some funky voltage, your fuse will round down to the nearest number.
+Vehicles are required to have a fuse installed between their batteries and their controller.
+Fuses will be provided to teams from the Sanctioning Body.

+#### 2.7.2 Kill Switch
 A Kill Switch system or a method to immediately cut power must be incorporated in the vehicles.
-Teams are permitted to seek any system necessary to achieve this, and it is up to the team’s to implement it.
+The kill switch MUST be easy to see and easily identifiable by track marshals.
+We heavily suggest teams to have a giant painfully obvious big red button with massively bold letters clearly labeling the button as a Kill Switch.
+NOTE: the Kill Switch must not be your "on" switch nor your throttle.
+Yes, you have to make a separate switch.
+No, it's not too much to ask of you.
+Teams are permitted to seek any system necessary to achieve this, and it is up to the teams to implement it.
 A kill switch will not be part of the $500 budget and it would be really nice if teams that regulary exceed 10mph in a race spared no expense in implementing this.
-PPPRS officials will request teams to prove that the system works in pre-race inspection.
+PPPRS officials will request teams to prove that the system functions in pre-race inspection.

 ### 2.8 | Controllers